Olical/react-faux-dom/DOCUMENTATION.md

 To use it, simply import it with `import {withFauxDOM} from 'react-faux-dom'` or require it with `var withFauxDOM = require('../../lib/ReactFauxDOM').withFauxDOM`, and then apply it to your component with `withFauxDOM(MyComponent)`.

-The `withFauxDOM()` HOC injects the following methods in your component:
+The `withFauxDOM()` HOC passes the following methods to your component via props:

 * **`connectFauxDOM(node, name)`**: This will store `node` in `this.connectedFauxDOM[name]`, and make an asynchronous call to `drawFauxDOM`.
 The node can be a faux element or a string, in which case a faux element is instantiated.
 The node is returned for convenience.
 A component can have multiple connected nodes.
 If the node already exists, it will be reused by default.
 If you need to force a new node, use the form `connectFauxDOM(node, name, discardNode)` setting the optional third argument `discardNode` to `true`.
 * **`drawFauxDOM()`**: This will update component state (causing a render) with virtual DOM (through `node.toReact()`) for all previously `connect`ed faux nodes.
 Each node's representation will be on `this.state[name]`, where `name` is the one used in the `connect` call.